maissen/edulearn_backend/API_CONTRACT.md

     ],
-    "hasTakenTest": "boolean",     // whether the authenticated student has taken the test "studentScore": "number|null", // student's score if test was taken, null otherwise "totalScore": "number|null"    // total possible score (20), null if test not taken }
+    "hasTakenTest": "boolean",     // whether the authenticated student has taken the test "studentScore": "number|null", // student's score if test was taken, null otherwise "totalScore": "number|null",   // total possible score (20), null if test not taken "hasStartedCourse": "boolean", // whether the authenticated student has started the course "hasFinishedCourse": "boolean", // whether the authenticated student has finished the course "finishedCourseId": "number|null", // ID of finished course record, null if not finished "finishedAt": "string|null",   // ISO date when course was finished, null if not finished "finalGrade": "number|null"    // Final grade for the course, null if not finished }
 }
 ```
 - **Error:** 404 Not Found if course doesn't exist
-- **Note:** All quizzes for the course are combined into a single test object.
-The test title is generated as "{Category} quizzes test".
+- **Note:** All questions for the course are combined into a single test object.
+The test title is generated as "{Category} questions test".
 The `hasTakenTest`, `studentScore`, and `totalScore` fields are only populated when a student is authenticated and has taken the test.
+The `hasStartedCourse`, `hasFinishedCourse`, `finishedCourseId`, `finishedAt`, and `finalGrade` fields are only populated when a student is authenticated and has started/finished the course.

 ### GET /cours/:id/related
 - **Description:** Get related courses for recommendations